cosmos/cosmos/whitepaper.md

 sufficient validating power then!).

-Note that overcoming the LRA in this way requires a practical tweak of the original security model of Proof-of-Work.
-In PoW, it is assumed that a light client can sync to the current height from the trusted genesis block at any time simply by processing the Proof-of-Work in every block header.
+Note that overcoming the LRA in this way requires a practical tweak of the original security model of proof-of-work.
+In PoW, it is assumed that a light client can sync to the current height from the trusted genesis block at any time simply by processing the proof-of-work in every block header.
 To overcome the LRA, however, we require that a light client come online with some regularity, and that the first time they come online they must be particularly careful to authenticate what they hear from the network against trusted sources.
 Of course,